TLAliceDev/Godot-DollyCam/README.md

 # How to use
  Simply place the DollyCam.gd script anywwhere in your Godot Project and then instance a Dolly node

+ You can create the track in which the camera will move in the same way as you'd create any other 3D Path.

 # Properties:
  Camera Path: Path to the node that will follow the dolly.
 If none is provided, then it will create a new default Camera node and set it as the current camera